apebl/pdftowrite/README.md

 ### Why do I need `writetopdf`?
 Write itself can export PDF

-The PDF exporter of Write does not support Unicode text, but `writetopdf` does.
+The PDF exporter of Write does not support Unicode text and multi-coords tspans, but `writetopdf` does.

 ### If I convert PDF -> Write -> PDF, Is the latter PDF is 100% the same as the former?